 Not all animals are 4 legged, some are 2 legged too and some amongst these 2 legged animals take the role of preaching spirituality.
 Let us not fool ourselves by following the footsteps of such animals, who are teaching us animal life in the name of spirituality.
 We must be careful to choose the source of our Knowledge.

-It is revealed by Krishna in Srimad Bhagavad Gita that top most yogi is His devotee.
+It is revealed by Krishna in Srimad Bhagavad Gita that the topmost yogi is His devotee.

 Let us remember these 2 slokas always in our life and lead a life of a devotee 24×7, it won't matter if we are at home, temple, school or corporate jungle with sophisticated animals around.